 Do we miss home?

 Not really.
-We miss our families, and some of them are planning to meet-up with us, but otherwise we’re happy to be away even after 12 months.
-I think when times get tough, such as being lost in the Peruvian jungle in the dark with no one who speaks English, well, I think we missed home then.
+We miss our families, and some of them are planning to meet up with us, but otherwise, we’re happy to be away even after 12 months.
+I think when times get tough, such as being lost in the Peruvian jungle in the dark with no one who speaks English, well, I guess we missed home then.
 My goodness did I miss home then!

 Are we sick of travel?

 Yes and no. We are sick of sightseeing and hostel-hopping, that’s for sure.
-And personally, I can’t think of anything worse than visiting temples, museums, beaches, etc, with hoards of other tourists.
+And I can’t think of anything worse than visiting temples, museums, beaches, etc., with hoards of other tourists.
 That’s not the way we like to travel.
 We love adventures and expeditions.
 We love to sit down with a group of close people and plot some mission that will challenge us beyond belief.
-Sometimes the thought and discussion is just as adventurous as the expedition itself.
+Sometimes the thought and discussion are just as adventurous as the expedition itself.

 Will we settle somewhere soon?

-Not in the usual definition of the word ‘settle’, but we plan to travel more slowly.
-Say at least 6 months in each place.
+Not in the usual definition of the word ‘settle,’ but we plan to travel more slowly.
+Say at least six months in each place.
 I’ve found that 2-3 months is too little time to do business properly in one place.
-And it’s often too little time for us to really know a place and how it works.
+And it’s often too little time for us to know a place and how it works.

 Where would we settle?

 If anywhere, Montreal, maybe.
 We loved Montreal in summer.
 And we loved Toronto in winter.
-And although I could easily settle in Eastern Europe, South-East Asia or other cheaper places, Montreal is much better in terms of resources for startups.
+And although I could quickly settle in Eastern Europe, South-East Asia or other cheaper places, Montreal is much better regarding resources for startups.
 We’ll see; no decisions made yet.
 But we may spend a year or so in Montreal sometime soon.

 What would we do differently?